Task-Force-Dagger/Dagger/.github/ISSUE_TEMPLATE/faction-template.md

 ---
 name: Faction Template
-about: Use this template to submit a Faction for us to add to LRG Fundamentals.
+about: Use this template to submit a Faction for us to add to TFD.
 If approved, faction will be added to the next update.
 title: Faction Template
 labels: Faction Template